 The residency requirement consists of five consecutive terms of full-time study that must be completed during the first two years of our three-year program:

-Your residency will straddle seminar courses and individual studio experimentation in the first two years.
-In the final year, you will focus on the development and defense of your thesis project, a mature body of work produced under the mentorship of a faculty advisor.
+In the third year, you will focus on the development and defense of your graduating project: a mature body of work produced under the mentorship of a faculty advisor.
 During this final year of study, you may also apply for a limited number of teaching assignments reserved for graduate students.

 In the first two years of study, graduate students have 24-hour access to private and shared studio spaces as well as project rooms.